bowenwen/mindcraft/README.md

 *   Generate new tasks based on ongoing work or chat interactions.
 *   Interact with users via a **Gradio** web interface.
 *   Generate data suitable for fine-tuning models (**QLoRA format**).
-*   **[NEW]** Employ robust error handling within task steps, including retries for recoverable issues.
+*   Employ robust error handling within task steps, including retries for recoverable issues.
-*   **[NEW]** Summarize completed/failed tasks into memory and optionally prune detailed step memories to manage long-term memory growth.
+*   Summarize completed/failed tasks into memory and optionally prune detailed step memories to manage long-term memory growth.

 The agent operates autonomously in the background, processing tasks while providing visibility and control through a web UI.